InverseTampere/Cylinder_Fitting/README.txt

-This code was written to be used in MATLAB R2023b and requires Toolboxes and its subfolders to be added to the path.
+This code was written to be used in MATLAB R2023b and requires the given folders to be added to the path.
+Additionally, it requires the external toolboxes ColorBrewer and export_fig.

 For more information regarding the method, please read Verhoeven, V.B.; Raumonen, R.; Åkerblom, M. Fitting Geometric Shapes to Fuzzy Point Cloud Data.
 Journal of Imaging.
 2025